muratk5n/thirdwave/en/README.md

 ---

-The grid.. what a piece of shit technology
+The grid.. what a piece of shit.
+H2 pipelines can transmit energy 10 times faster and Texas has lots of natural resources to generate that clean gas.

 CNBC: "Concerns Grow Over Texas Power Grid As Temperatures Rise"